-District Administrators need to set up data imports when they start using School Loop for the first time or want to move the import process on another server.
-To run data imports, they need to install and configure Sloopy, which is a simple custom Java program that sends data extracted from the SIS (teachers, students, courses, sections information) to School Loop.
-All the data is compressed and encrypted before sending via SMTP.
+District Administrators need to set up data imports when they start using School Loop for the first time or want to move the import process to another server.
+To run data imports, they need to install and configure Sloopy, which is a simple custom Java program that sends data (teachers, students, courses, sections information) extracted from the SIS to School Loop.
+The process to configure Sloopy for data imports is outlined here.

 - You have a District Admin account.